joitng/joitng/README.md

 undergraduate HCI researcher with grad school dreams and a desire to make tech more accountable and equitable.

-currently reading lots about race and technology - hit me up if you want to start a book club 📚

 always down to answer any questions about undergraduate research, tech event leadership, or cs at ubc.